Back to School Giveaway 2024

 1. Maximize Tax-Efficient Savings and Investments

-One of the most effective ways to shield your income from higher taxes is by taking full advantage of tax-efficient savings and investment vehicles.
+One of the most effective ways to protect yourself from higher taxes is by taking full advantage of tax-efficient savings and investment vehicles.
+These include:

 • ISA Allowances: The annual ISA (Individual Savings Account) allowance is currently £20,000.
-Money saved in an ISA grows tax-free, meaning you won’t pay any income tax, dividend tax, or capital gains tax (CGT) on your investments.
+Money saved in an ISA grows tax-free, meaning you won’t pay any income tax, dividend tax or capital gains tax (CGT) on any profits made.
+As well as Cash ISAs, you can invest in Stocks and Shares ISAs and Innovative Finance ISAs (IFISAs).

 • Premium Bonds: These offer a chance to win tax-free prizes each month.
 While the odds of a big win may be slim, any winnings are tax-free.
 Some other National Savings and Investments products, like certain Savings Certificates, also offer tax-free interest.